 April 10–16, 2014

 As so many of us have discovered, generation stage practices are at the heart of the vajrayana path, and yet they can be challenging and, at times, even disheartening.
-The course addresses these challenges and guides students from the first stages of the natural and healing capacity to imagine into the sacred world of pure vision.
+The text addresses these challenges by laying out a step by step progression from the magnetizing dualistic world of perception into the mind’s natural capacity to imagine, and finally into the sacred world of pure vision.

-The program will include a lung for the kyerim text, daily talks, personal interviews, and evening classes for each year of Scorpion Seal.
-The course itself is a study of the Werma Sadhana, preparing Werma practitioners for the Scorpion Seal path.
+The program will include a lung for the kyerim text, intensive Werma practice, daily talks and personal interviews.
+Programs at residential centers will include evening classes for each year of Scorpion Seal practice.